-298 SELECTED TOPICS IN PHYSICS 1-5 UNITS
+298 SELECTED TOPICS IN PHYSICS

 Selected topics in Physics not covered by regular catalog offerings.
 Course content and unit credit to be determined by the Office of Instruction and faculty.
 May be offered in a seminar, lecture and/or laboratory format.
-Offered as Credit/No Credit only.
+Credit/No Credit only.
 Non-associate degree applicable.